sadeghbarout/colbeh-access/readme.md

         php artisan vendor:publish --provider="Colbeh\Access\ServiceProvider"

-3- Go to config/access_colbeh and set your admin guard to check with permissions
+3- Go to config/access_colbeh and set your admin guard to check with permissions. by default uses default guard that sets in

+    auth.defaults.guard

-4- add this HasRoles trait to your admin Model.
+4- Add this HasRoles trait to your admin Model.

          use HasRoles

-5- migrate
+5- Migrate

         php artisan migrate

+6- Go to

+        database/seeders/PermissionsSeeder
-6- Go to database/seeders/PermissionsSeeder and add your permissions.
+ and add your permissions.

 7- Seed your permissions